shu-htk/tip-dev/doc/tutorial.md

 ```
 $ tip
 ```
-where you should set the shell's command path to execute `tip`
+where you should set the shell's command path to the executable file of tip

 see [how to install](install.md) to learn making executable file.